-Spending time outside on their bike will not only burn energy, but the sunshine is healthy for them and running or peddling (depending on the type of bike you choose) can help develop better balance and coordination.
+Spending time outside on their bike will not only burn energy, but the sunshine is healthy for them.
+Running or peddling (depending on the type of bike you choose) can also help develop better balance and coordination.

 It can be difficult to determine the type of bike would be best for your toddler, so we put together this guide to help you narrow down the best toddler bikes.

 Small Wheel Bikes with Training Wheels

 As we will cover in just a bit, children’s bikes are sized by their wheel diameter.
 Toddler bikes will have much smaller wheels than those found on an older child’s bike.

 The best size range for a toddler is between 12 and 16 inches depending on your child’s age and height.